 1. The “Double-blind” Procedure/Use of a Blind Administrator: A “double-blind” lineup is one in which neither the administrator nor the eyewitness knows who the suspect is.
 This prevents the administrator of the lineup from providing inadvertent or intentional verbal or nonverbal cues to influence the eyewitness to pick the suspect.

 2. Instructions: “Instructions” are a series of statements issued by the lineup administrator to the eyewitness that deter the eyewitness from feeling compelled to make a selection.
 They also prevent the eyewitness from looking to the lineup administrator for feedback during the identification procedure.
 One of the recommended instructions includes the directive that the suspect may or may not be present in the lineup.

 3. Composing the Lineup: Suspect photographs should be selected that do not bring unreasonable attention to him.
-Non-suspect photographs and/or live lineup members (fillers) should be selected based on their resemblance to the description provided by the eyewitness – as opposed to their resemblance to the police suspect.
-Note, however, that within this requirement, the suspect should not unduly stand out from among the other fillers.
+Non-suspect photographs and/or live lineup members (fillers) should be selected so that the suspect does not stand out from among the other fillers.
+Law enforcement should select fillers using a blended approach that considers the fillers’ resemblance to the description provided by the eyewitness and their resemblance to the police suspect.
 (More detailed recommendations can be provided upon request by the Innocence Project.)

 4. Confidence Statements: Immediately following the lineup procedure, the eyewitness should provide a statement, in his own words, that articulates the level of confidence he or she has in the identification made.